opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/enable-function-calling.md

 To enable Function Calling within vLLM in OpenShift AI we need to use a vLLM image with a 0.6.3+ version (depending on the model you use, like Granite3 family you should use 0.6.4 onwards).

 Function Calling will work out of the box with RHOAI 2.17+, which includes the required vLLM versions for LLMs like Granite3.
-In the meantime, you can use the suggested image provided in this article.
+In the meantime, you can use the [suggested vLLM image](quay.io/opendatahub/vllm@sha256:2c1e78004ad6852d46b55c7e882103af8716598d44faca283c7d2782f6141d65).

 To deploy an LLM with vLLM on OpenShift AI **with Function Calling enabled**, use a Serving Runtime configured with vLLM images and set the required flags as described in the [vLLM documentation](https://docs.vllm.ai/en/latest/features/tool_calling.html#automatic-function-calling):